shioi/Blog-App/README.md

 ### Future Enhancement
 * Following
-* Ranking of users based on the amount of likes
+* Ranking of users based on the number of likes
 * Comment section
 * Serving Notification
 * UI Improvement